Aftercare

 Week 1: Ongoing Care

-Dead skin cells will fall off over the next 1 to 3 weeks.
-Never try to remove them manually or rub them off.
+Dead skin will peel off naturally over 1 to 3 weeks.

 Month 1: Continued Healing

-Light exercise is fine, but avoid heavy workouts that cause excessive sweating and friction on the tattoo for 1-2 weeks.
+• Avoid heavy workouts, sweating, and friction on the tattoo for 1–2 weeks.

 If Inflammation Occurs